| When people talk about the

 before returning to outscore Jimmy Skinner, but again broke a

+hand in doing so.
 Paul retired, but could not find peace

 in his life, as rumours of heavy drinking and fighting (outside